panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 Confused about how `this` works in JavaScript?
 Then I recommend reading my extensive guide [Gentle Explanation of "this" in JavaScript
 ](/gentle-explanation-of-this-in-javascript/).

-*Quizzzzz: can a method in JavaScript be an asynchornous function?*
+*Quizzzzz: can a method in JavaScript be an asynchronous function?*